vianneydubois/vianneydubois/README.md

-- Interested in aviation, electronics, sailing...
+Interested in aerodynamics, aircraft design, electronics, sailing...

-Currently working on / learning :
+### Currently working on :
- - AVR C programming : ATMega & ATtiny MCUs
+ - **WindGNSS** : a GNSS speed and position data logger for water sports : windsurfing, sport catamarans...
+(C)
- - Portable GNSS speed and position data logger for water sports (windsurfing, sport catamarans...)
+ - A velocity prediction program (VPP) for light sport catamaran and sailing dinghy (MATLAB, currently porting to Python)
- - A velocity prediction program (VPP) for light sport catamarans (MATLAB)
+ - **AP<sup>3</sup>** : a performance prediction programme for aircraft conceptual design (Python)
- - **AP3** : a simple performance prediction program for RC planes preliminary design
+ - an AVL/Python interface to simplify workflow : automated writing of run files, post-processing of output files...